Taliban kill mastermind of suicide bombing at Kabul airport

 Rex, who has been a vocal critic of the Biden administration’s handling of the withdrawal, told the AP it was through the chat group that they were informed late Monday about the killing as they awaited official confirmation from U.S. military officials.

-The killing of the unidentified Islamic State group member, Hoover said, does nothing to help them.

-“Whatever happens, it’s not going to bring Taylor back and I understand that,” he said in a phone call.
-“About the only thing his mom and I can do now is be an advocate for him.
-All we want is the truth.
-And we’re not getting it.
-That’s the frustrating part.”

-His son and the other fallen service members were among those screening the thousands of Afghans frantically trying on Aug.
-26, 2021, to get onto one of the crowded flights out of the country after the Taliban takeover.
+The fallen service members were among those screening the thousands of Afghans frantically trying on Aug.
+26, 2021, to get onto one of the crowded flights out of the country after the brutal Taliban takeover.
 The scene of desperation quickly turned into one of horror when a suicide bomber attacked.
 The Islamic State group claimed responsibility.

 The blast at Abbey Gate came hours after Western officials warned of a major attack, urging people to leave the airport.
 But that advice went largely unheeded by Afghans desperate to escape the country in the last few days of an American-led evacuation before the U.S. officially ended its 20-year presence.

-The Afghanistan-based offshoot of the Islamic State, with up to 4,000 members, is the Taliban’s most bitter enemy and top threat militarily.
+The Afghanistan-based offshoot of the Islamic State — called Islamic State-Khorasan — has up to 4,000 members and is the Taliban’s most bitter enemy and top military threat.
 The group has continued to carry out attacks in Afghanistan since the Taliban takeover, especially against the country’s minority groups.

 After the Trump administration reached a 2020 deal with the Taliban to withdraw U.S. troops from Afghanistan and the Biden administration followed through on that agreement in 2021, there had been hope in Washington that the Taliban’s desire for international recognition and assistance for the country’s impoverished population might moderate their behavior.

-But relations between the U.S. and the Taliban have deteriorated significantly since they imposed draconian new measures banning girls from school and excluding women from working for international aid and health agencies.
+But relations between the U.S. and the Taliban have deteriorated further since they imposed draconian new measures banning girls from school and excluding women from working for international aid and health agencies.

 However, a line of communication still exists between the two sides, led by the U.S. special envoy for Afghanistan, Tom West.
 West’s contacts are primarily with Taliban officials in Kabul and not with the group’s more ideological wing based in Kandahar.

-The August 2021 pullout of U.S. troops led to the swift collapse of the Afghan government and military, which the U.S. had supported for nearly two decades, and the return to power of the Taliban.
+The U.S. decision to withdraw all troops fueled the swift collapse of the Afghan government and military, which the U.S. had supported for nearly two decades, and the return to power of the Taliban.
 In the aftermath, President Joe Biden directed that a broad review examine “every aspect of this from top to bottom” and it was released earlier this month.

 The Biden administration in the publicly released version of the review largely laid blame on President Donald Trump for the deadly and chaotic 2021 withdrawal, which was punctuated by the suicide bombing at Abbey Gate.